salmojunior/talks/markdowns/Debugging.md

 # Type Lookup

-The type lookup command allow you to get information about any type in the system.
+The type lookup command allows you to get information about any type in the system.
 Basically it's a header-like representation that you can get right there in the debugger to remind you about the contents of the type.

 ![inline 100%](../assets/typelookup.png)